1. How can I support my child at Riverside?

 10. How will I know what events are coming up and which dates they are?

 At the beginning of the session each teacher issues a Welcome Letter and this will contain dates particular to your child's class.
 There is a section entitled 'Dates for your Diary' in each newsletter.
-Forthcoming events are also on App Central.
+Forthcoming events are also on the School App.